-There are multiple possible explanations, but one seems particularly evident.
-It appears that those involved in rediscovering and recreating interwar popular culture in Poland over the past fifteen years have been reacting to two trends within the nationalist ultra-Zionist discourse of Netanyahu's administration.
-The first is the ethnocentric, equating Jewish ethnonationalism with radical nationalism.
-The second trend involves the reaction to the old Zionist discourse that portrays East-Central European Jewish Culture as diasporic.
-The third is a reaction to a populist anti-Ashkenazi rhetoric that labels central-East European Jews as an “old” elite and their culture as elitist and oppressive seeking to marginalize the Mizrahi (oriental) Jewish culture.
+There are several possible explanations, but I argue that those involved in rediscovering and recreating interwar popular culture in Poland over the past fifteen years have been reacting to three elements of the nationalist, ultra-Zionist discourse of Netanyahu’s administration.
+The first is its ethnocentricism, equating Jewish ethnonationalism with radical nationalism.
+The second element portrays East-Central European Jewish culture as diasporic.
+The third is the populist anti-Ashkenazi rhetoric that labels Central-East European Jews as an “old” elite and their culture as elitist, oppressive, and seeking to marginalize Mizrahi (Oriental) Jewish culture.

-This process of rediscovery, reinterpretation, and recreation reflects the ongoing project of Jewish identity negotiation.
-Artists, scholars, and performers, many of them of Ashkenazi descent, who feel oppressed within Netanyahu's nationalist and authoritarian regime, find in Poland's interwar popular culture socio-cultural and socio-political alternatives that, although unrealized, possess a metropolitan and cosmopolitan flavor in a somewhat counterfactual manner.
+This process of rediscovery, reinterpretation, and recreation of Polish interwar culture reflects the ongoing project of Jewish identity negotiation.
+Artists, scholars, and performers, many of them of Ashkenazi descent who feel oppressed by what they consider Netanyahu’s nationalist and authoritarian regime, find in Poland’s interwar popular culture sociocultural and sociopolitical alternatives that, although unrealized, possess a metropolitan and cosmopolitan flavor in a somewhat counterfactual manner.

-But these group of Artists, scholars, and performers are not a marginal element in the Israeli society but are looking for their place in the society.
-This delegitimized elite mourns what they perceive as a persecution of humanist values, and seeks a cosmopolitan vision that reinterprets the meaning of "our culture."
-The rediscovery of the prewar popular culture from Poland, including the recreation of prewar songs and literary cabarets, reflects a yearning for a culture that can laugh at its own limitations.
-Simultaneously, it offers a consciously contradictory "parochial-cosmopolitan" alternative, which challenges both the prestigious intellectual cultures of the time and many aspects of post-modern life.
+These artists, scholars, and performers, while far from a marginal element in the Israeli society, continue seeking their place in Israeli society.
+These delegitimized elites mourn what they perceive as a persecution of humanist values and seek a cosmopolitan vision that reinterprets the meaning of Israeli culture.
+The recreation of prewar Polish songs, literary cabarets, and Yiddish theaters reflects a yearning for a culture that can laugh at its own limitations.
+Simultaneously, it offers a consciously contradictory “parochial-cosmopolitan” alternative that challenges both the prestigious intellectual cultures of the academy and many aspects of postmodern life.

-This re-discovery is often de-historized.
-Its significance lies in its differentiation from mainstream Israeli-Hebrew popular culture, its Mizrahi variant, and the ubiquitous Americanized instant Hebrew pop.
-This re-discovering reinvents an alternative mass culture, which time and again provides audiences with an invigorating of living in a contemporaneous imagined “national cosmopolitan” alternative.
+This rediscovery is often dehistorized.
+Its significance lies in its differentiation from mainstream Israeli-Hebrew popular culture, its Mizrahi variant, and the ubiquitous Americanized instant Hebrew pop culture.
+It reinvents an alternative mass culture, which time and again invigorates audiences with the experience of living in a contemporaneous imagined “national cosmopolitan” alternative.

-In the transfer of cultural practices through theater, music, and lyrics from one collective to another, from one language to another, spanning seas and mountain chains, the original meaning underwent changes.
+In the transfer of cultural practices through theater, music, and songs from one collective to another, from one language to another, spanning seas and mountain chains, their original meanings underwent change.
 The new “translated” forms transformed them, imparting new meanings and challenging older patterns.
 Transferring is transforming.
-Within this transcultural process, the concrete distinctions between "foreign” and “familiar,” and between “cosmopolitan” and “parochial” were reshaped.
-On the one hand, differences blurred; but on the other hand, it also reinforced linguistically, culturally, and nationally-based groupings and identities.
+Within this transcultural process, concrete distinctions between “foreign” and “familiar” and between “cosmopolitan” and “parochial” were reshaped.
+On the one hand, differences blurred, but on the other hand, this process also reinforced—linguistically, culturally, and nationally—groupings and identities.